LeonisX/space-trader/README.md

 * After disabling can fully destroy without encounter ending
 * Morgan's Laser - sell price 0 cr.
 * Ability to ignore encounter by press "x"
+* Strange - when start new game - see few visited systems

 ## Regressions: